 Physical Distancing Guidelines Specific to Residential Living

 Physical distancing in the residence halls remains important as a mitigation strategy.
 As such, the following adjustments to standard residence hall policy have been made.

 Students are responsible for cleaning and disinfecting their living space.
 Common bathrooms in Browne, Ferguson, Galbreath, Russell, and Shaw will be disinfected twice daily by PPO custodial staff.
 Additionally, cleaning supplies will be provided in each bathroom and students are encouraged to disinfect areas before and after use.
-Each family pod will be encouraged to assign bathroom fixtures to residents on a given floor.

 Residents are responsible for cleaning bathrooms in suite-style living which includes Eichenauer and Berlin Village.
 Students will be provided a list of recommended cleaning and disinfecting products and supplies, along with instructions on how to properly clean bathrooms.